-curframe Frame will be run next. due the existo powerline.listers.pdb.frame_lister() tence one must not use segment_info['pdb'].curframe.
+curframe Frame which will be run next.
+Note: due to the existence of powerline.listers.pdb.

+frame_lister() one must not use segment_info['pdb'].curframe.

 initial_stack_length Equal to the length of pdb.Pdb.stack at the first invocation of the prompt decremented by one.